1. What is co-op/paid internship and how does it work?

 5. How much money can I expect to make?

-Currently the average wage of co-op/internship student is over $10/hour.
+The average wage of CASL co-op students is over $11/hour.

 6. How long can I co-op?
 How many credits will I earn?

 This depends on your major.
 In CASL, you can co-op several terms, for up to ten upper-elective credits.
 Most students are so happy with their co-op placements that they stay until they graduate.